mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

    * - ``verification.destination`` ``.lagTimeSeconds``
      - integer
-     - Time difference in seconds since the last verification check performed on the source cluster.
+     - Time in seconds since the last verification check performed on the source cluster.

        .. versionadded:: 1.8

+   * - ``verification.destination`` ``.phase``
+     - string
+     - Current phase of verification checks being run against the destination cluster.

+       .. versionadded:: 1.8

+  * - ``verification.destination`` ``.scannedCollectionCount``
+    - integer
+    - Number of collections scanned for verification on the destination cluster.

+      .. versionadded:: 1.8

+  * - ``verification.destination`` ``.totalCollectionCount``
+    - integer
+    - Number of collections to perform verification checks against on the destination cluster.